csmserver/ansible/README.md

 1. Installation of MySQL Server
 2. Installation of supervisord module
-3. Installation of CMS Server with all the required packagez
+3. Installation of CMS Server with all the required packages
 4. Installation of CSM Plugin Engine